Back to Blog

 #1: Shippers are economically responsible for the movement of their goods.

-The supply chain is complex and involves a long list of stakeholders, service providers, commodities, and materials, but at the end of the day, the shipper—manufacturers, retailers, food and beverage companies, CPG, pharmaceuticals, and more—foots the bill.
+The supply chain is complex and involves a long list of stakeholders, service providers, commodities, and materials, but at the end of the day, the shipper—manufacturers, retailers, food and beverage companies, CPG, pharmaceuticals, and more—foot the bill.

 That’s why it is important to choose solutions that keep shippers in the driver’s seat.
 Shippers create demand for capacity, so in the supply and demand balance, freight needs should remain central when calculating market prices.